1heodora-e/alu-higher_level_programming/python-hello_world/README.md

-#This is a file in the root of the directory
+# A file in a root directory